marcoG82/ComicsReader/README.md

         text is performed on comic title, explanation and transcript; this last one is not showed in the app)
 - [x] Implemented with Swift, Combine and SwiftUI
-- [x] Making usage of Dependency Injection by kind allowance from Shortcut ...
+- [x] Making use of Shortcut Dependency Injection by kind allowance from Gabriel ...
 Thanks a lot

 ## Requirements